Supporting the Mandala for

 - Applying for and receiving our official non-profit 501(c)3 designation;

 - Establishing and dramatically increasing the availability of low-income options for all workshops and discounted rates for retreats and yatras;

-- Purchasing the equipment that facilitates the live-stream teachings on both the East and West Coasts;
+- Continuing to upgrade the equipment that facilitates the live-stream teachings;

 - Making the move to our new Maine center, Matrika House;

 - Paying for our first commercial rental space in Portland, Oregon

 - Increasing Shambhavi’s monthly stipend so she could quit her second job;